 They are Tamil, an ethnic minority that were slaughtered in their tens of thousands during Sri Lanka's bloody civil war.

-Speaking to Mamamia, the couple's friend and advocate, Angela Fredericks, said they had each survived horrors that most Australians would barely be able to comprehend.
+Speaking to Mamamia earlier this year, the couple's friend and advocate, Angela Fredericks, said they had each survived horrors that most Australians would barely be able to comprehend.

 "Priya's husband was burnt alive in front of her, and her father was abused by the military.
 Nades is covered in shrapnel from the war," the fellow Biloela resident said.